 Summer visitors include White-winged Terns over the pans and African Paradise Flycatchers and African Hoopoe in the bush.

-There is always something special to see, and numerous rarities and vagrants have occurred in the last few years, including Squacco Heron, White-backed Duck, African Jacana, Goliath Heron and recently (2017) Northern Shoveler.
+There is always something special to see, and numerous rarities and vagrants have occurred in the last few years, including Squacco Heron, White-backed Duck, African Jacana, Goliath Heron and (2017) Northern Shoveler.